Alejandro-Serna17/PiTunes/README.md

       ```bash
       ./run_lcd.sh
       ```
-   3. Once done, use `ctrl + c` to kill both programs.
+   3. Once done, use `ctrl + C` to kill both programs.

 (Optional) For use with GUI Display
 1. Execute `run.sh`, this will execute both `main.py` and `display.py` in the background
    ```bash
    ./run.sh
    ```
-2. Once done, use `ctrl + c` to kill both programs.
+2. Once done, use `ctrl + C` to kill both programs.
 - And that's it, you can now enjoy a personalized music experience where each tag brings up something new!

 >[!NOTE]
 > - PiTunes is fully functional on its own, but you may have noticed some instructions have "Optional".
 What this means is that you have the option to use: 1.
 An LCD display for live playback info, or 2.
 A GUI that displays album artwork as well as live playback info.
 Either one of these can be used as a simple additional feature for PiTunes!
-> - Since the programs run on an infinite loops, they can be killed using: `ctrl + C`
+> - Since most programs run on indefinately, they can always be killed using: `ctrl + C`
 > - If there is a device not found error, re-connect to Raspotify using another device ex.
 Phone
 > - If using a Raspberry Pi 5, the RPi.GPIO library won't be compatible.
 Use gpiozero instead: `pip install gpiozero`